ONLINE HELP

 Indeed, the "Responsive Web Design" technology uses a single HTML stream for all the slices, while repositioning the controls by CSS.
 The order of controls in the reference slice defines the order of controls in the HTML stream.

-Example: In the following example, the page contains a cell that groups another cell and an image:
+Example: In the following example, the page contains a cell grouping together another cell and an image:

 The order of controls in the "Desktop" slice (the reference slice) is: